moja-global/FLINT.Module.Uncertainty/README.md

-# TITLE
+# Monte Carlo and Propagation of Error Uncertainty in FLINT
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors)

 ## About this Repository

-FLINT Users have indicated that ...
+Uncertainty assessment is important for land based greenhouse gas estimation, as it is incorporated in all aspects of reporting, from national greenhouse gas inventories through to results-based payments for REDD+.
+The purpose of repository is to provide tools and modules for implementing two commonly used IPCC methods for combining uncertainties within the FLINT framework.
+The two commonly used methods are the Propagation of Error and Monte Carlo methods for combining uncertainties.

 This repository includes:
- * A science folder with...
+ * A science folder with the key design considerations.
- * Code folders with ...
+ * Code folders with tool are under development.

 ## How to Get Involved?